learnitmyway/learnitmyway/content/post/learning-material-software-development.md

 ## Databases

-For almost every project I have worked on, database knowledge has been required, which is why I decided to complete the following course early/mid 2016.
+For almost every project I have worked on, database knowledge has been required, which is why I decided to complete the following course early 2016.

 **<a href="https://www.khanacademy.org/computing/computer-programming/sql"
 target="_blank" rel="noopener">Intro to SQL</a>** (2016) Khan Academy